World Goth Day is on 22 May. Happy World Goth Day!

 An alabaster cherub told us you haven’t listened to Siouxie Sioux and the Banshees today.
 What’s with that?
 To be on the safe side, one would be wise to place Siouxsie in their ears every day.
 The Banshees have perfectly attuned goth punk sensibilities; to not love this woman is to have a heart of stone.
 You could follow up this best-ever cover of “Dear Prudence” by the Beatles with “Peek-a-Boo”, “Happy House” and “Christine”.
 Then all will be well.

 Robert “Lovely, Lovely, Lovely” Smith of the Cure is beloved of goffs and non-goffs alike.
 He is a bit amazing with his hair and lipstick and jumpers and songs about cats… he is a thing we can all enjoy.
 In honour of this splendid occasion, we have chosen “A Strange Day”, though the Cure’s best-known songs include “Love Cats”, “Friday I’m in Love” and “Boys Don’t Cry”.
 Did you notice something from the titles?
 BOB SMITH MAY WEAR A LOT OF BLACK BUT HE IS SO HAPPY.
 Take THAT, stereotypes.

 It’s a hot day today.
 If you have time, make yourself a little gothic loli parasol and listen to music in the park.
 Otherwise, explore the world of Fear Cult, Corpus Delicti, Dead Can Dance and all manner of beautiful bands and musicians celebrating shadow with sound.

 See you here next year for World Goth Day – same time, same place.
 Unless, of course, you see us first. x

-Tagged in: goth clothing and culture
+Tagged in: goth culture